Donate between 5 PM, Tuesday, June 9, and 5 PM, Wednesday, June 10

 Distant Hill Gardens and Nature Trail is located on one-hundred and fifty-five acres of biodiverse forest, fields, and wetlands straddling the town-line separating Walpole and Alstead, NH.
 You will find us in the hills, five miles east of downtown Walpole, New Hampshire.

-Distant Hill is an environmental and horticultural learning center dedicated to inspiring and empowering children and adults to cultivate an intimate connection to the natural world through education, observation, and play.
-We hope to inspire visitors to develop an ecological approach to working their land and to give them the tools to improve their landscape one plant at a time.
+Distant Hill is an environmental and horticultural learning center dedicated to making nature and the outdoors accessible to everyone.
+We hope to inspire and empower children and adults, regardless of ability, to cultivate an intimate connection to the natural world through education, observation, and play.

 Our goal is to have visitors to Distant Hill leave with a better understanding of the vital connections between plants, animals, and humans, and how we can use Earth’s resources in a way that strengthens and sustains those connections.